 Public Sector employees of the Commonwealth Government, State and Territory governments and local governments are eligible to be nominated for the Medal.

-Department employees who deserve recognition for outstanding performance of their duties c be nominated.
+Department employees who deserve recognition for outstanding performance of their duties can be nominated.
 The Medal is awarded for meritorious service.
 Long service alone is not a sufficient basis for nomination.

 When do nominations close?

-Nominations for the Public Service Medal are sought twice a year, in June for Australia Day and in December for Queen's Birthday.
+Nominations for the Public Service Medal are sought twice a year for Australia Day and Queen's Birthday.